Best Countertop Ice Makers 2026: 10 Compared (8 Sources)

 If budget < $100

-→ The Frigidaire EFIC452 for clear square cubes (looks professional, melts slowly) or the GE Opal 2.0 for nugget ice in mixed drinks (absorbs flavor, chewable).
+EUHOMY Luna Pro for crescent (slow-melting, restaurant-style — best dilution control), Frigidaire EFIC452 for clear square cubes (looks professional), or GE Profile Opal 2.0 XL for nugget (chewable, absorbs flavor).
 Bullet ice is the worst choice for cocktails — it melts fast and looks cheap. [src1, src6]

-→ The GoveeLife Smart Nugget Pro at 40dB is the quietest nugget maker available, verified by its AI NoiseGuard system.
-The GE Opal 2.0 is moderately quiet.
+GoveeLife Smart Nugget Pro at 40dB (rated) is the quietest nugget maker on paper, with AI NoiseGuard.
+GE Opal 2.0 XL is moderately quiet and Reviewed actually rates it quieter than the GoveeLife in real-world use.
 Bullet models are generally quieter than nugget compressors.
-Avoid the Frigidaire EFIC255 in noise-sensitive environments. [src2, src7]
+Avoid the Frigidaire EFIC255 in noise-sensitive environments. [src1, src2, src7]

 If portability matters (RV, camping, tailgating)

-→ Igloo ICEB26 for its carry handle, light weight, and bottom drain.
+Igloo ICEB26 for its carry handle, light weight, and bottom drain.
 EUHOMY also has a handle.
-Avoid the GoveeLife Pro (40 lbs) and GE Opal (heavy, fragile side tank). [src1, src4]
+Avoid the GoveeLife Pro (40+ lbs) and GE Opal XL (heavy, fragile side tank). [src1, src4]

 Default recommendation